Canardoux/flutter_sound/doc/pages/guides/guides_streams.md

 - `sampleRate:` : The sample rate
 - `numChannels:` : The number of channels (1 for monophony, 2 for stereophony, or more ...)
 - `interleaved:` : A boolean for specifying if the data played are interleaved
-- `whenFinished:` : A call back function called when there is no more packets waint to be played,

 ```text
 await myPlayer.startPlayerFromStream